ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 ### 4. Get started in development

-BankID requires you to sign an agreement and receive a certificate used to identity you as a company.
+BankID requires you to sign an agreement and receive a certificate used to identify you as a company.
 To get started and try it out the experience there is a simulated environment options available that uses an in-memory implementation.
 Great for development and testing.

 ```csharp
 services